DataBiosphere/consent/docs/DataUseOversightSystem-Documentation.md

 ## Documentation V1 Release

 ### 1. How to set up an instance of the service
 This application relies on some web services, and related database, deployed and running.
-That is included in consent-ws project, which is deployed on https://consent.dsde-dev.broadinstitute.org by Jenkins.
+That is included in this project, which is deployed on https://consent.dsde-dev.broadinstitute.org by Jenkins.
 It also relies on consent-ui, which is deployed by jenkins on  https://consent-ui.dsde-dev.broadinstitute.org/ .

 To run it locally, for testing and development purposes, please refer to [README.md](https://github.com/broadinstitute/consent-ui/blob/develop/README.md) file on the source code repository.